-Since 1999, we have been exploring deep cryogenics to understand how and why it works and where it is most effective.
-But first of all, what is it?
+Since 1999, we have been exploring this science to understand how and why it works and where it is most effective.
+But first of all, what is deep cryogenic treatment?

 Deep cryogenics is a -310° F cold treatment process that has been proven to permanently reduce wear, fatigue and corrosion by 20-70% in metal, metal-matrix and additive manufactured items by altering atomic-level grain structures (see MIT tech briefing).